Tillamook County Pioneer Museum

 BOOK NOw!

-Placemaking is a multifaceted approach to strengthening connections between people and the place where they are through collaborative creation of public spaces.
-The first installment of The Placemaking Series, A Museum in the Making, hopes to accomplish that goal by deepening our visitors' understanding of our local history beginning with the history of the Museum itself.
-Learn how TCPM has developed into an essential community asset with more than 55,000 artifacts and 20,000 photographs, documents, and archival material pieces over its 88 years of operation.
-Explore the deep commitment Tillamook County citizens have for preserving their histories and cultures through some of the first artifacts exhibited when the Museum opened on April 27, 1935.
+Join the Tillamook County Pioneer Museum in celebrating our 90th Anniversary by deepening your understanding of local history beginning with the history of the Museum itself.
+Learn how TCPM has developed into an essential community asset with more than 55,000 artifacts and 20,000 photographs, documents, and archival material pieces.
+Explore the deep commitment Tillamook County citizens have fore preserving their histories and cultures when the Museum opened on April 27, 1935.
+Museum history found during the recent building maintenance project will be on display for visitors to learn more about our 90 years of operation.
 So, what stories would you like to see at TCPM in the future?

 Picture